 The following table details the Group's sensitivity to a 5% increase and decrease in the Hong Kong Dollars against the relevant foreign currencies.
 5% is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
-The sensitivity analysis includes outstanding foreign currency denominated monetary items, and adjusts their translation at the period end for a 5% change in foreign currency rates.
-A positive number below indicates an increase in profit where the relevant currencies strengthen 5% against the Hong Kong Dollars.
+The sensitivity analysis includes outstanding foreign currency denominated monetary items, and adjusts their translation at the period end for a 5% change in foreign currencies strengthen 5% against the Hong Kong Dollars.
 For a 5% weakening of the relevant currencies against the Hong Kong Dollars, there would be an equal and opposite impact on the profit and the balances below would be negative.

-2017 HK \$ 2016 HK\$ (Restated)
+2018 2017

+НК\$ HK\$

-Impact of AUD Profit or (loss) 952,623 1,755,351
+Impact of AUD

-Impact of RMB Profit or (loss) 260,507
+Profit or (loss) 883,129 952,623